No Hiding Place: Production

-No Hiding Place was a sequel to the series Murder Bag and Crime Sheet, all featuring the snuff-taking Detective Superintendent (later Detective Chief Superintendent) Lockhart, played by Raymond Francis.
 Murder Bag comprised 55 half-hour episodes: 30 in Season One (16 September 1957 – 31 March 1958), all untitled (being identified only by case number, as "Murder Bag – Case One", etc); and 25 in Season Two (30 June 1958 – 1 April 1959), all titled, and featuring the word "Lockhart" as the first word of their title.
 Murder Bag was created by Glyn Davies, produced by Barry Baker and written by Barry Baker and Peter Ling.
 Backup sergeants and others changed regularly.
 The murder bag in the title carried 42 items which were needed in the investigation of a crime.
 The show was produced live in the studio.
 According to IMDb there were 29 episodes in series one and 40 in series two.

 In Crime Sheet, Lockhart had now been promoted to Detective Chief Superintendent.
 The writers of the series revealed to the TV Times in 1962 that Lockhart could not be promoted above this rank, as he would no longer be expected to visit the crime scene, thus hindering the potential of the storylines.
 17 episodes (23 episodes according to IMDb) of 30 minutes were produced from 8 April 1959 to 9 September 1959.
 Due to Raymond Francis contracting mumps, the final episode of Crime Sheet did not feature Lockhart but Chief Superintendent Carr, played by Gerald Case.